 Birding Beijing was launched in August 2010 by Terry Townshend, a British birder living and working in Beijing.
 Through this website he celebrates the birds that can be found in and around China’s vibrant capital city.
 He is indebted to the growing number of birders in Beijing, both Chinese and expat, who contribute a huge amount to the content found on this site.

 A passionate conservationist, Terry has spearheaded efforts to save some of China’s most endangered birds, in particular the Jankowski’s Bunting, a poorly known bird living in remote northeast China with a known population of under 100 pairs.
 In 2012 he became a Species Champion with BirdLife International.

-Terry is dedicated to encouraging young people to learn, and care, about the environment and loves nothing more than showing students, children and visitors to Beijing the wonders of the birds that can be found here.
+Terry is dedicated to encouraging young people to learn, and care, about the environment and loves nothing more than showing students, children, local residents and visitors to Beijing the wonders of the birds that can be found here.
 He has a prominent media profile, often being asked to comment on environmental issues and featuring on mainstream TV, lifestyle magazines and in national and international newspapers.

 Photo: Terry birding on The Great Wall by Marie Louise.

 You can contact Terry via the form below.